 This is the general direction of a surface pattern.
 This is considered a large scale or global pattern created by the process that made the surface, such as milling, grinding, sanding, etc.

 As with lay, waviness is caused by the movement of the machine tool over a large area.
 In this case, the waveform is a function of a cyclical and repeating vibration that is transferred to the workpiece.

 For example, the characteristic marks on this plate are typical of CNC machine tools that chip away at the surface as they spin.

 Few subjects in our experience cause more potential misunderstandings with our client partners than that of roughness and how to describe it.
 Roughness is at the finest scale of measurement and is caused by the interaction of the cutting tool or an abrasive at the surface in a more random, chaotic fashion.

 Roughness is usually specified with a value called Ra.
-This is computed by measuring a given sample length with a fine probe or stylus called a surfometer, perpendicular to the lay of the surface texture.
+This is computed by measuring a given sample length with a fine probe or stylus called a profilometer.
+The sensitive tip of the profilometer is dragged across the surface of the feature, in a direction perpendicular to the lay of the texture.
+The stylus is able to record very minute variations.
 From this is calculated the average height deviation from a nominal flat line.
 The lower the Ra value, the flatter or finer the surface is said to be.
-The interaction of these three parameters can be more clearly seen below in this diagram.
+You can learn more about how Ra works, here.

 Is Ra All You Need To Know?

-Roughness gauges are commonly used to show samples of different Ra values for comparison, but you can clearly see that different CNC cutting techniques will leave different patterns on the work surface, although the Ra values may be the same.
-Remember, Ra only tells us about random, non-directional high points above the average plane of the surface.
+Remember, Ra only tells us about random, localized points above the average plane of the surface.
 There are many ways to manufacture a part which will achieve the same value but leave quite distinct surface finishes.